How To - Build a High-Quality Radio-less AllStar Node for Under $100

 And Then There Was FM

 Next there was FM.
 FM sounds better than AM because of its better noise resistance, but it is less energy efficient than SSB due to having a constant power regardless of modulation level.
-And unlike SSB where you can unkey briefly with no audible effect, if you unkey on FM it results in squelch drops for listeners (unless their radio has unusually good squelch like an IC-9700 or they have tone squelch properly set up), thus there is a slight disincentive on FM to pay attention to the channel while you're transmitting.
+And unlike SSB where you can unkey briefly with no audible effect, if you unkey on FM it results in squelch drops for listeners (unless their radio has unusually good squelch or they have tone squelch properly set up), thus there is a slight disincentive on FM to pay attention to the channel while you're transmitting.

 Due to the FM capture effect, multiple people can't transmit at the same time or the signals interfere destructively or one covers up the other.
 With SSB that's not an issue and multiple signals combine linearly.
 One might be louder than the other or you might not be able to follow what either is saying very well but at least you'll be able to tell that there are 2 people talking, vs. FM doubling which can sound like a train wreck.
 Thus when FM first started being used on repeaters 60+ years ago it sounded great but also had some limitations that earlier modes did not.